philipwalton/solved-by-flexbox/demos/holy-grail.md

 }
 ```

-<h3>Being Responsive</h3>
+### Being Responsive

-<p>The Holy Grail layout came from an era of Web design when pretty much everyone was browsing on a computer.
-But with the increasing number of mobile devices and the rising popularity of responsive design, the Holy Grail layout has gone mostly out of fashion.</p>
+The Holy Grail layout came from an era of Web design when pretty much everyone was browsing on a computer.
+But with the increasing number of mobile devices and the rising popularity of responsive design, the Holy Grail layout has gone mostly out of fashion.

-<p>Either way, with Flexbox, creating a mobile-first and mobile-friendly version of the Holy Grail layout is easy.
-The gist is to simply make the center section <code>flex-direction:column</code> by default and then <code>flex-direction:row</code> for larger screens.</p>
+Either way, with Flexbox, creating a mobile-first and mobile-friendly version of the Holy Grail layout is easy.
+The gist is to simply make the center section `flex-direction:column` by default and then `flex-direction:row` for larger screens.

-<p>Here's a complete example that is responsive and mobile-first.
-You can also resize this browser window to see it in action.</p>
+Here's a complete example that is responsive and mobile-first.
+You can also resize this browser window to see it in action.

 ```css
 .HolyGrail,